Progress report for FNC23-1359

 Being a dominant allele, the form of this cross is much simpler.
 Most likely, we will utilize a hybrid male (75% Diospyros virginiana and 25% Diospyros kaki) crossed to the Chinese non-astringent female that we have been able to obtain.
 The hope in this cross is that the dominant non-astringent gene from the Chinese line will have a similar effect on the hybrid phenotype as it does on the Chinese D. kaki phenotype.

-According to our original grant proposal, we were planning to repeat in 2024 the pollinations that we made in 2023.
-However, based on what we learned in 2023 and in consultation with SARE we have adjusted our approach slightly and we have proposed a shift in strategy and a slight broadening of our goals.
+According to our original grant proposal, we were planning to conduct hundreds of pollinations during the course of this grant.
+However, due to the difficulty we faced in obtaining the appropriate pollen for our crosses, and due to the resources we were consuming in trying to conduct these crosses, we have adjusted our approach slightly and we have proposed a shift in strategy and a slight broadening of our goals.

-Instead of the complicated (and costly) hand pollination trips which even at their best can only yield a limited number of seeds, we have been focusing on a new approach.
+Instead of the complicated (and costly) hand pollination trips which even at their best can only yield a limited number of seeds, we have focused on a new approach.

 1) First, we are establishing a small research orchard in southern Alabama that is designed specifically for the production of the hybrid seed described in our proposal.
 It would be ideal if this orchard could be located in the NC-SARE region, but since we are working with cold-sensitive trees, our Missouri climate would certainly kill critical trees in the research planting.
-For this reason, we must plant a satellite orchard down south in order to breed trees that can be grown up north.
+For this reason, we must plant a satellite orchard down south with the goal of breeding trees that can be grown in the NC-SARE region.
 This model has been used before by persimmon breeders such as Cliff England and Jerry Lehman, and it has proven to be a viable breeding strategy.
 Large number of seed can often be generated through natural insect pollination rather than through expensive and labor-intensive hand pollination.
-Further, I have located an individual in southern Alabama by the name of Jamie Whitaker who is willing to work with us in establishing a small research planting on the farm she manages.
-By investing funds in a small research planting, we will be able to potentially generate many more hybrid seeds than we would be by tediously performing each cross by hand.
+The breeding planting of persimmons is planted on a farm managed by the rare-fruit enthusiast Jamie Whitaker who is willing to cooperate with us in breeding goals.
+By investing funds in a small research planting, we will be able to potentially generate many more hybrid seeds for the same financial input than we would be by traveling around and tediously performing each cross by hand.

-2) Second, I propose that we invest portion of our remaining funds into testing genetic markers that could be used to conduct marker-assisted selection of hybrid persimmon seedlings.
+We have tested genetic markers that could be used by other persimmon breeders to conduct marker-assisted selection of hybrid persimmon seedlings in the future.
 Genetic markers are used by plant breeders to identify at the molecular level plants that have specific and desirable phenotypic traits.
 Breeders can work with labs to screen young seedlings for these markers and discard the seedlings that clearly do not meet breeding objectives.
 Genetic markers could greatly speed up the breeding and development process with this crop.

-Breeders know that when seedling hybrid persimmon tree seedlings are grown out in an orchard, a very high percentage of the trees will end up being males.
+With that in mind, I will briefly outline the genetic markers we have sought to optimize.
+Breeders know that when seedling hybrid persimmon trees are grown out in an orchard, a very high percentage of the trees will end up being males.
 These trees take up space in the orchard and consume resources, but they never produce fruit.
 Further, since this project is focused on developing a non-astringent hybrid, we not only want female trees; we also want female trees that carry the non-astringent trait.
 A review of the literature reveals that genetic markers have been developed for both of these traits.

 Blasco et al. (2020) published on some genetic markers that have been proven to reliably identify astringent phenotypes of Asian persimmon (Diospyros kaki) and also to identify specimens that will produce at least some male flowers.
 The authors did not study whether these markers could be used in Diospyros virginiana or in persimmon hybrids, but if they can be shown to function well in hybrid genomes, the benefit to hybrid persimmon breeding would be very significant.
-Some of our funds are going to pave the way for testing these markers in Diosypros virginiana and Diospyros hybrids.
-We plan to optimize the markers with CPS Labs in Pleasant Grove, CA so that samples of material can be sent to them in the future to screen for these markers.
+Some of our funds have gone to test these markers and confirm that they give the expected results using known Diospyros kaki phenotypes.
+We worked with CPS Labs in Pleasant Grove, CA to run these tests.

-If the genetic markers which have been used in Diospyros kaki could be applied in hybrid persimmons, the breeding process would be greatly accelerated.
+If the genetic markers which have been used in Diospyros kaki are also applicable in hybrid persimmons, the breeding process could be greatly accelerated.

-It should also be noted that we have completed a test treatment of a female Asian non-astringent persimmon (Diospyros virginiana) with Silver thiosulfate, the ethylene-blocking compound that has been used in some crops to generate male blossoms on female plants.
+As additional branch of our research, it should be noted that we completed a test treatment of a female Asian non-astringent persimmon (Diospyros kaki) with silver thiosulfate, the ethylene-blocking compound that has been used in some crops to generate male blossoms on female plants.
 We treated the tree in early summer (at the time when we expected next years primordial fruit buds to be forming) and also in the spring using a rate that has been proven to work on cucumbers.
 More research would be needed for conclusive results, but our preliminary tests indicate that silver thiosulfate may not have the same effect on female persimmon trees as it has on female plants of other species.
-We did not obtain any male blooms on our tree.
+We did not obtain any male blooms on our tree, and we chose to not spend more resources on this part of our research.

 Cooperators